Skip to main content

 Training models is a key step in implementing robot learning.
 Different models may have different requirements for parameters and data.

-We use the smolvla model as an example to illustrate the basic training commands and parameter configuration:
+We use the smolvla model as an example to explain the basic training commands and parameter configuration:

 Basic Training Command